Radix Sort

 Summary in One Sentence

-Radix sort is an extension of the counting sort algorithm.
-Its main idea is to perform counting sort on each digit of the elements to be sorted sequentially.
-Since counting sort is stable, once counting sort is completed for each digit, all elements are sorted.
+Radix Sort is an extension of the Counting Sort algorithm.
+Its main idea is to perform counting sort on each digit of the elements sequentially.
+Since counting sort is stable, after completing the counting sort for each digit, all elements are sorted.

-The visualization panel below demonstrates the process of radix sort: Click on the line let maxLen = 1
+The visualization panel below demonstrates the process of radix sort: click the line let maxLen = 0

-to see how the algorithm converts array elements into non-negative numbers.
-By clicking multiple times on the line countSort(nums, k)
+to see how the algorithm converts array elements into non-negative numbers; click the line countSort(nums, k)

-, you can observe the counting sort executed on each digit.
-Finally, by clicking on the line nums[i] -= offset
+multiple times to perform counting sort on each digit; finally, click the line nums[i] -= offset

-, the array elements are converted back to their original values, completing the sort:
+to convert the array elements back to their original values, completing the sort:

 First, let us clarify the term Radix Sort.